-The Dent House is located near three public housing developments owned and maintained by the District of Columbia Housing Authority (DCHA): James Creek, Greenleaf Gardens, and Syphax Gardens.
-The re-opening of the Dent House will meet longstanding needs among the families living within the 600 residential units.
-Programs will be designed after assessed community input, we will employ residents in leadership positions, and provide multi-generational services to help families succeed.
+The Dent House is located in the rapidly developing Buzzard Point neighborhood and is adjacent to three public housing developments owned and maintained by the District of Columbia Housing Authority (DCHA): James Creek, Greenleaf Gardens, and Syphax Gardens.
+The re-opening of the Dent House as a community center is addressing longstanding needs among the families living within the 600 residential units.
+Programs are designed after assessed community input.

 The James C. Dent House has a long history in the Southwest neighborhood.
 It was built in 1906 as the home and parsonage of Rev. James Clinton Dent.
 Born into slavery in 1855 and later becoming a farm laborer, Rev. Dent was also second pastor of the Mount Moriah Baptist Church after making his way to southwest DC.
 In 2010, the house was designated a Historic Landmark on the National Register of Historic Places as a symbol of progress and testament to the heroic contributions of James C. Dent to improve life and foster faith in his community.
 Additionally, in the house, is an original wooden plank from the original Dent House porch signed by the builder himself in 1907.

 Washington, DC 20024